sgmurphy/wordpress-plugins/tidio-live-chat/readme.txt

 - Use a playground environment so you can **see how Lyro will respond to customer questions** and adapt your FAQs accordingly
 - You can activate the **AI in under 3 minutes** and it supports your customers 24/7.

+## 3. CHATBOTS GENERATE LEADS MORE EFFECTIVELY BY ENGAGING YOUR VISITORS EXACTLY WHEN THEY NEED IT

+- Use chatbots that **engage your potential customers** exactly when they are most likely to share their contact info
+- Present your services **much more effectively** with automated conversations
+- **Collect emails** proactively
+- Provide **the best content and information tailored** to your visitors' profiles and interests
+- Provide answers to the most common questions **instantly, at any time, 24/7**
+- Add **tags** and other properties to your visitors and **send valuable information to your CRM**
+- Choose from over a dozen **chatbot templates** that will recover abandoned shopping carts, give discounts to returning customers, and automatically collect and qualify leads
+- Use our unique, **drag-and-drop visual editor** to create chatbots from scratch.
+No coding is required.

 ## 4. WOOCOMMERCE PRODUCT CARDS THAT PROVIDE THE BEST SHOPPING EXPERIENCE

 To sell more efficiently, you can browse all WooCommerce products in your Tidio panel and send them as product cards in chat conversations with your customers.
 Just click on a product, and it will be sent to your customer via selected channels: live chat and Messenger.

 ## 5. SMART POP-UPS THAT IMPROVE CONVERSION WITHOUT IRRITATING YOUR CUSTOMERS

 We all know that pop-ups can boost sales, but they can also be frustrating for visitors.
 Ready-made Tidio chatbot scenarios can turn the live chat widget into smart pop-ups.
-They can be triggered by defined actions and fully customized.
-You can edit all the conditions, text and images using our drag&drop chatbot editor.
+These can be triggered by defined actions and fully customized.
+You can edit all the conditions, text and images using our drag-and-drop chatbot editor.

 ## TESTIMONIALS

 Tidio Live Chat and AI Chatbots is the **highest-rated plugin of this type for WordPress**.
 The solution is actively used by more than **300,000 users**.

 Hard to believe it?
-Read the testimonials, because our users say it’s best:
+Read the testimonials, because our users say it’s the best:

 ★★★★★